When I joined HDI, in late 2016, product management was a new concept.

 Website’s evolution, click on the image to enlarge it.

-We didn’t have any defined users.
+We didn’t have any defined users and their needs.

 Before doing any research, we created a map with all the digital contact points.
 I wanted to understand how people interacted with the company.
 From the moment they see the first ad, until they turn into customers.